Rheumatoid Arthritis Swelling (UPDATED 2016)

 - “What do they mean ‘You don’t look like you have RA?
 What does RA look like?’”

 - “Swelling does not have to be on the top of your hands.
 The other side is swollen.”
+(Where the tendons are.)

 Note well: most “asymptomatic” patients have synovitis & bone edema